Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth can make employees uncompetitive at work, inside the organization and on the wider job market.
+Lack of personal growth can make employees uncompetitive within an organization and on the wider job market.

-- Begin by identifying an individual mentor who can provide guidance, collaborations, connections, or point out areas of improvement.
+- Begin by identifying someone to mentor you who can offer direction, assistance, collaborations, connections or suggest areas of improvement.

-- Continuous Education: Consider taking additional courses, certifications or degrees programs that relate to the job.
+- Continuous Education: Consider taking further courses, certifications or degree programs that are relevant to your field of work.

 Negativity

-Negativity isn’t a part of any workplace.
-It can make people feel uneasy, making communication difficult, which can hinder the growth of opportunities.
-Apart from damaging relationships with colleagues and supervisors, it could result in a the professional stagnation.
+Negativity should not be a part of any workplace.
+It makes people feel uncomfortable, which makes communication difficult and limiting the growth of opportunities.
+Apart from damaging relationships with colleagues and supervisors, it could lead to delays in professional development.

 Overcommitting Workload